Crips: History

 Gang activity in South Central Los Angeles has its roots in a variety of factors dating to the 1950s, including: post-World War II economic decline leading to joblessness and poverty; racial segregation of young African American men, who were excluded from organizations such as the Boy Scouts, leading to the formation of black "street clubs"; and the waning of black nationalist organizations such as the Black Panther Party and the Black Power Movement.

-Stanley Tookie Williams met Raymond Lee Washington in 1969, and the two decided to unite their local gang members from the west and east sides of South Central Los Angeles in order to battle neighboring street gangs.
+Stanley "Tookie" Williams met Raymond Lee Washington in 1969, and the two decided to unite their local gang members from the west and east sides of South Central Los Angeles in order to battle neighboring street gangs.
 Most of the members were 17 years old.
 Williams however appears to discount the sometimes-cited founding date of 1969 in his memoir, Blue Rage, Black Redemption.

 In his memoir, Williams also refuted claims that the group was a spin-off of the Black Panther Party or formed for a community agenda, writing that it "depicted a fighting alliance against street gangs—nothing more, nothing less."
 Washington, who attended Fremont High School, was the leader of the East Side Crips, and Williams, who attended Washington High School, led the West Side Crips.

 Williams recalled that a blue bandana was first worn by Crips founding member Curtis "Buddha" Morrow, as a part of his color-coordinated clothing of blue Levis, a blue shirt, and dark blue suspenders.
 A blue bandana was worn in tribute to Morrow after he was shot and killed on February 23, 1973.
 The color then became associated with Crips.

 By 1978, there were 45 Crip gangs, called sets, in Los Angeles.
 They were heavily involved in the production of PCP, marijuana and amphetamines.
 On March 11, 1979, Williams, a member of the Westside Crips, was arrested for four murders and on August 9, 1979, Washington was gunned down.
 Washington had been against Crip infighting and after his death several Crip sets started fighting against each other.
 The Crips' leadership was dismantled, prompting a deadly gang war between the Rollin' 60 Neighborhood Crips and Eight Tray Gangster Crips that led nearby Crip sets to choose sides and align themselves with either the Neighborhood Crips or the Gangster Crips, waging large-scale war in South Central and other cities.
 The East Coast Crips (from East Los Angeles) and the Hoover Crips directly severed their alliance after Washington's death.
 By 1980, the Crips were in turmoil, warring with the Bloods and against each other.
-The gang's growth and influence increased significantly in the early 1980s when crack cocaine hit the streets and Crip sets began distributing the drug.
-Large profits induced many Crips to establish new markets in other cities and states.
-As a result, Crips membership grew steadily and the street gang was one of the nation's largest by the late 1980s.
-In 1999, there were at least 600 Crip sets with more than 30,000 members transporting drugs in the United States.